gitkraken/vscode-gitlens/README.md

 ## Remote Provider Integrations [#](#remote-provider-integrations- 'Remote Provider Integrations')

-GitLens provides rich integrations with many remote providers, including GitHub, GitHub Enterprise, GitLab, Gitea, Gerrit, GoogleSource, Bitbucket, Bitbucket Server, and Azure DevOps.
+GitLens provides integrations with many Git hosting services, including GitHub, GitHub Enterprise, GitLab, GitLab self-managed, Gitea, Gerrit, GoogleSource, Bitbucket, Bitbucket Server, and Azure DevOps.
 You can also define [custom remote providers](#remote-provider-integration-settings- 'Jump to the Remote Provider Integration settings') or [remote providers with custom domains](#remote-provider-integration-settings- 'Jump to the Remote Provider Integration settings') as well.

-Basic integrations provide issue and pull request auto-linking, while richer integrations (e.g. GitHub) can provide rich hover information provided for auto-linked issues and pull requests, associate pull requests with branches and commits, and provide avatars.
+All Git host integrations integrations provide issue and pull request auto-linking, while rich integrations (e.g. GitHub & GitLab) provide more detailed hover information for auto-linked issues and pull requests, pull requests associated with branches and commits, and avatars.

 Additionally, these integrations provide commands to copy the url of or open files, commits, branches, and the repository on the remote provider.